Have you been asked to attend an invite-only speed awareness course?

-What Is a Speed Awareness Course?
+What is a Speed Awareness Course?

 In the UK, the National Driver Offender Retraining Scheme (NDORS) gives a motorist caught committing a ‘low level’ traffic offence the chance to attend a re-education course.